zpgallegos/zavant/v2/infrastructure/README.md

 - `s3:GetObject` and `s3:PutObject` are restricted to objects beneath `lake/` in this bucket.
 - The application cannot delete objects or versions, inspect other prefixes, change bucket configuration, or manage ACLs.

 `AcquisitionPrefix` is a stack parameter and defaults to `lake`.
-The deploy target passes the matching `S3_PREFIX` Make variable, keeping the future `ZAVANT_S3_PREFIX` environment value and IAM resource boundary aligned.
+The deploy target passes the matching `S3_PREFIX` Make variable, keeping the Lambda's `ZAVANT_S3_PREFIX` environment value and IAM resource boundary aligned.

 ## Lambda boundary